gabrielcessil/LBM_BGK_D2Q9/README.md

 * **Simulation:**

+    * `solid_matrix`: Solid cells must be set to 0.0, and void/fluid cells must be set to 1.0.
+By default all cells are void/fluid.

     * `T_real`: Total real-time duration of the simulation.

     * `dim_base`: Base resolution of the grid.

     * `n_scales`: Number of scaling levels to test.

 ---